-Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check on both a paper log and the company online reporting system.
-The RP said that there were very few mistakes made due to the requirement to scan products as they were dispensed.
+The pharmacy had three separate dispensaries.
+The main one was on the shop floor.
+Two further dispensaries were upstairs.
+One was used to dispense medicines to care homes and the second was used as a space to dispense medicines in multicompartment compliance aids for people living in their own homes.
+Pharmacy team members in each of the three dispensaries recorded any mistakes they made which were picked up during the final accuracy check on a paper log.
+A new company online reporting system was being rolled out to stores in the chain but the pharmacy was not using it yet.
+Team members were encouraged to record their own mistakes, which encouraged them to reflect on the reasons for the error.
 The main mistakes were quantity errors and the team were encouraged to carefully check the quantities of medicines dispensed.
 Dispensing errors that reached the patient were reported in a more detailed way.
 The pharmacy team reflected on errors made and learned from them.

-Each month, the manager completed a patient safety review and analysed the cause of any errors made that month.
+Each month, the RP and the manager completed a patient safety review and analysed the cause of any errors made that month.
 An action plan was created which was reviewed the following month.
-The pharmacy team discussed the patient safety review and it was prominently displayed in the pharmacy.
-A recent review had identified that the pharmacy had dispensed a medicine that was date expired.
-So, the pharmacy team had ensured that date checking became a more regular activity and the expiry date on each medicine was checked as it was dispensed.
+Each dispensary had its own action plan and they were shared throughout the whole pharmacy team.
+The pharmacy team discussed the patient safety reviews and they were prominently displayed in each dispensary.

 The pharmacy separated medicines that looked or sounded alike.
-Stickers were applied to the outside of the storage drawers or shelves where they were stored to remind team members to take additional care.
+The RP highlighted medicines on prescriptions that had the potential to be confused with another to reduce mistakes.
+The pharmacy received regular training materials from the SI's office which shared learning on incidents that had happened in other pharmacies.

 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
 Any complaints were passed straight to the pharmacist or the manager to deal with.
-The pharmacy team also reviewed any online feedback and responded accordingly.
+The manager made sure to pass any compliments received to the team.
 Public liability and professional indemnity insurances were in place.

 The pharmacy kept a record of who had acted as the RP each day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
-A random balance check was accurate.
-Patient returned CDs were recorded in a separate register and were destroyed promptly.
+A random balance check identified a missed entry but this was correctly immediately.
+Patient returned CDs were recorded in a separate register and were generally destroyed promptly.
 Records of private prescriptions were maintained on a register on the patient medication record (PMR) system.
-The pharmacy kept appropriate records of any emergency supplies it made through the locally commissioned urgent medicines service.
+The pharmacy kept appropriate records of any emergency supplies it made through the locally commissioned Urgent Repeat Medicines service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
-Certificates of conformity were generally stored with all required details completed.
+Certificates of conformity were stored with all required details completed.